khushwant04/genai-lab/experiment-1/README.md

 ### Objective:
 - Explore pre-trained word vectors using the Sentence Transformer model.
 - Perform vector arithmetic and analyze word relationships.
+- Evaluate the quality of vector arithmetic using cosine similarity.

 ### Tools and Libraries:
 - Python